-My quiet nature can't compete with Billy Graham's charisma.
-How can God use me to bring anyone to Him?
+My quiet nature can’t compete with Billy Graham’s charisma.
+How can God use me to bring anyone to him?

 God only gives the gift of evangelism to a select group.
 Since my spiritual gift inventory revealed my strengths as a teacher, I closed the door to any evangelistic outreach.

 Living a consistent lifestyle of kindness and unconditional love towards those who don’t believe in God seemed beyond my ability.
-Reaching out to one more person plus caring for my husband and five children was just too overwhelming to think about.
+Reaching out to one more person while caring for my husband and five children was just too overwhelming to think about.